 We are constantly exploring the real-world problems that people are concerned with and one of the areas we can make a difference is in Fintech.
 Technology makes Fintech easier.
 With technology a lot of Fintech systems can be automated and are easier to use, like call centres for example.
 Open banking APIs have also seen the birth of apps like Cleo.
 While the app can’t complete banking transactions, it can analyse your spending or implement savings goals like a personal automated financial advisor.
 Chatbots have been widely adopted, but these other Fintech apps are the way forward.

 It is my goal by the end of the year to have significant projects we can demo in our user experience room.
-We have to invent the future ourselves!Posted almost 3 years ago
+We have to invent the future ourselves!Posted over 3 years ago